navcoin/navcoin-org/content/project-activity/completed/mainnet-launch.en.md

 externalUrl: https://bitcointalk.org/index.php?topic=679791.0
 ---

-The NavCoin mainnet was launched in July 2014.
-NavCoin launched as a community driven project with no ICO or pre-mine.
+The Navcoin mainnet was launched in July 2014.
+Navcoin launched as a community driven project with no ICO or pre-mine.
 The community's focus was on creating a privacy centric, proof of stake cryptocurrency which was fast, cheap and secure.